vBarbaros/design-patterns-py/creational/abstract-factory/abstract-factory-summary.md

 # Why we need it
-A good example given in [1] is the need to provide a User Interface with different Look-And-Feel setups across different platforms.
+A good example given in [1] is the need to provide a User Interface with different Look-And-Feel setup across different platforms.
 In that case you define a UI Abstract Factory which is inherited by separate Concrete Factories which internally put together the needed Look-And-Feel components, according to their roles.